 1. MPI 2021 Industry 4.0 Study, The MPI Group

 Why Industry 4.0 is so Important

 Manufacturing companies face numerous challenges.
-They need to increase productivity while producing individualized offerings with highest quality in a constantly changing environment due to varying customer demand and sourcing complexities.
-Global competition and cost pressures force many companies to continually optimize business operations to stay profitable.
+They need to increase productivity while producing individualised offerings with highest quality in a constantly changing environment due to varying customer demand and sourcing complexities.
+Global competition and cost pressures force many companies to continually optimise business operations to stay profitable.
 Lack of visibility and agility are barriers to sensing, predicting, and responding to disruptions.
 Increasingly regulations especially in sustainability and in life sciences (such as good-manufacturing-practices and FDA compliance) require companies to rethink their business processes.
-Technological advancements such as artificial intelligence, e-mobility, autonomous driving and hyper-automation make digitalization a necessity.
+Technological advancements such as artificial intelligence, e-mobility, autonomous driving and hyper-automation make digitalisation a necessity.

-Many companies recognize Industry 4.0 as a strategic priority to turn these challenges into opportunities creating tangible business outcomes leading to increased productivity, revenues, and profitability:
+Many companies recognise Industry 4.0 as a strategic priority to turn these challenges into opportunities creating tangible business outcomes leading to increased productivity, revenues, and profitability:

 - Increased ability to deliver on customer demand and expectations

 - Higher agility and visibility to respond to changing environments

 - Improved time-to-market and agility for customisation of products

 - Sustainable operations meeting societal demands

 - New revenue streams through business model innovations